APPLICATION IS NOW CLOSED

 WHAT: Genomics—the study of collections of genes, their structure and function, and how they work together within organisms—is increasingly central to advances in health, agriculture, and environmental science, as well as law enforcement and criminal justice.

-Genomics for Journalists is a free, two-and-a-half-day workshop for working reporters that will cover the basic science of genomics and explore advances in the field that are changing the way diseases are diagnosed and treated, novel crop varieties are developed, forensic evidence is interpreted, and new materials and fuels are being produced.
+Genomics for Journalists was a free, two-and-a-half-day workshop for working reporters that covered the basic science of genomics and explored advances in the field that are changing the way diseases are diagnosed and treated, novel crop varieties are developed, forensic evidence is interpreted, and new materials and fuels are being produced.

-The workshop will include faculty presentations, a panel discussion, networking opportunities, and a hands-on scientific laboratory experience.
-Topics that will be covered include (subject to revision):
+The workshop included faculty presentations, a panel discussion, networking opportunities, and a hands-on scientific laboratory experience.
+Topics that were covered included:

 Genomics, genealogy, and criminal justice